quasimatic/quasimatic.github.io/content/glance/webdriver.md

 8. let's enter our first item followed by an enter:

     ```
-    .set("What needs to be done?", "1. test this")
+    .set("What needs to be done?", "Buy milk")
     ```

 9. Press enter to insert the task: